About our Councils

 The Indo-Canada Chamber of Commerce (ICCC) has regional Councils across Canada and a representative office in India.

-In Canada, the Chamber has councils in Alberta, Vancouver, Nova Scotia and Winnipeg, and in India, it has a representative in Mumbai.
+In Canada, the Chamber has councils in Alberta, Vancouver, Nova Scotia, Quebec, Manitoba and internationally (in India, it has a representative in Mumbai).

 These councils provide a local forum for Canadian companies and entrepreneurs, and enables linkages between Canadian and Indian firms, local officials and agencies.